Home Equity Access Scheme

 What you can use as security

-When you apply for the loan, DVA will arrange for the property to be valued.
-If the loan goes ahead we will arrange for ongoing annual valuations of the property.
+When you apply for the loan we will arrange for the property to be valued.
+If the loan goes ahead we'll arrange for the valuations annually.

 How much you can receive each fortnight

 Your combined loan and pension payment each fortnight can be up to 150% of your maximum pension rate.

 If your pension changes, your loan payments will automatically adjust.
 This makes sure it doesn’t go over the 150% of your pension rate, or the payment rate you choose.